tehnub a year ago

 But a tremendously hard sell in 2024 considering the plethora of tools out there right now.

-tstrimple 2 days ago
+tstrimple a year ago

 I used to be a fan of the Sublime tools.
 But the complete lack of updates over a reasonable timescale have led me to move on to more supported platforms.
 I like the concept of a small team of developers providing a good tool.
 But the reality often means that you don't see any worthwhile upgrades.
 And I realize I'm commenting on HN, a place where the majority of people seem to have abandoned the hacker spirit and leaned more into curmudgeon aesthetics instead.
 The general sentiment here seems to be far more of don't try to innovate.
 Just do what we expect you to in the way we expect you to which matches how we would have built this tool 20 years ago.